isabella232/advertising-cloud.en/help/integrations/analytics/ids.md

 *Applicable to Advertising Cloud DSP and Advertising Cloud Search*

-Advertising Cloud uses two IDs for onsite performance tracking:  the EF ID and the AMO ID.
+Advertising Cloud uses two IDs for onsite performance tracking:  the *EF ID* and the *AMO ID*.

 When an ad impression occurs, Advertising Cloud creates the AMO ID and EF ID values and stores them.
 When a visitor who has seen an ad enters the site without clicking an ad, [!DNL Analytics] calls these values from Advertising Cloud through the [!DNL Analytics for Advertising Cloud] JavaScript code.
 For view-through traffic, [!DNL Analytics] generates a supplemental ID (`SDID`), which is used to stitch the EF ID and AMO ID into [!DNL Analytics].
 For click-through traffic, these IDs are included in the landing page URL using the `s_kwcid` and `ef_id` query string parameters.